 But then, my daughters started to communicate in an autonomous language that had nothing in common – neither phonetically, nor morphologically – with the languages they were exposed to.

-Luckily our children responded very well to this change: after two months our daughters completely stopped talking the secret language and started talking German and our son showed a very positive reaction to us talking German all together.
+Luckily our children responded very well to this change: after two months our daughters completely stopped speaking the secret language and started speaking German and our son showed a very positive reaction to us speaking German all together.
 They increasingly searched to communicate with us in German and would also enjoy listening to the other languages.
 We agreed that their Italian and Swiss German would, for the moment, rather be passive (receptive multilingualism), knowing that understanding our languages would make it easier later on to activate the languages and become verbal.

-A few years ago my son asked me explicitly restart talking Italian with him more regularly because he noticed that when I was talking Italian with friends, I would remind him of earlier and he wanted to connect through this language with me, we agreed on a plan to talk Italian to each other during our one on one time in the weekends.
+When my son asked me explicitly to restart speaking Italian with him more regularly because he noticed that when I was talking Italian with friends, I would remind him of earlier and he wanted to connect through this language with me, we agreed on a plan to speak Italian to each other during our one on one time.

 Today all our children have a native and nearly-native level in English, Dutch and German.

 Many of my clients struggle with accepting that their children don't speak their language, that they don't respond in the family language.
 Not sharing their language with their children deeply affects them and many surrender.